 Inflammation is damaging to all organs and systems in your body, including the heart.

 Research shows that ginger may aid in maintaining a healthy heart.
-For centuries, ginger has been used in traditional medicine systems around the world to treat a variety of cardiovascular conditions.
 Ginger possesses anti-inflammatory properties, reducing oxidative stress that is damaging to the heart.

 Adding dry ginger as a spice to any cooked meals and using fresh ginger in tea preparations are excellent ways to incorporate this spice into your diet to reap heart health benefits.

-Consume at least 5 grams of fresh grated ginger a day, or use ginger extract in the amount 50 mg/kg of body weight (23 mg/lb body weight).
+Consume at least 5 g of freshly grated ginger a day, or use ginger extract at 50 mg/kg of body weight (23 mg/lb body weight).

-Cinnamon is great on oatmeal, breakfast cereal, fruit salad, yogurt, tea, or coffee, baked goods, almond butter banana toast, or pumpkin soup.
+Cinnamon is great in oatmeal, breakfast cereal, fruit salad, yogurt, tea, or coffee, baked goods, almond butter banana toast, or pumpkin soup.

 Strive for at least ½–1 teaspoon of cinnamon per day.

 ALSO READ: Cinnamon Benefits and Precautions